isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 ### Instances Requirements:
 - Use free-tier instances only (t2.micro)
-- All resources will use public subnets, to allow traffic from outside
+- All resources will use public subnets to allow traffic from outside
 - The instances should allow incoming traffic on port 80 from the LB only
 - The instances should allow SSH access to the admin user
 - Each DB subnet group must have at least two Availability Zones in the Region so we have 2 private subnets for RDS